deciduously/deciduously-com-rs/drafts/ttt-hs.md

 playCell (Board b) n m = Board $ take (n - 1) b ++ [Just m] ++ drop n b
 ```

 From the function call, we expected a type like that - 3 arguments.
 We also now see it will give us back a `Board` to store in `b`.
 The only type we haven't seen used much yet is `Player` - but we know all about that already from discussing `Board`!
-It can be a `Human` or a `Computer` and nothign else, and in this case we're processing the human's input - so we just pass in `Human`.
+It can be a `Human` or a `Computer` and nothing else, and in this case we're processing the human's input - so we just pass in `Human`.
 The fully qualified type is simply `Human :: Player`.

 In the argument list, we've destructured the `Board` again to access the list of cells inside and assigned letters to the other two[7].